-For a lot of website owners manually updating the year in your WordPress footer.php template isn’t necessarily a difficult or time-consuming task — but you have to remember to actually do it.
+For a lot of website owners manually updating the copyright year in the WordPress footer.php template isn’t necessarily a difficult or time-consuming task — but you have to remember to actually do it.
 And if you manage more than one WordPress site, the process becomes quite tiresome.

 Copyright <php echo date('Y'); ?> by <a href="<php echo get_option('home'); ?>/"><php bloginfo('name'); ?></a> All rights reserved.